Introduction to Finite Element Methods: A priori error estimates for discontinuous Galerkin methods

-We next show a stability result for the discontinuous Galerkin approximation.
+To derive a priori error estimates for discontinuous Galerkin approximations, we will first show a discrete stability result.
 For simplicity, we assume from now on that the bilinear form $a$ is time-independent and symmetric, and that $V_1 = \dots = V_N =V_h$.
-Let $A:V\to V^*$ again denote the operator corresponding to the bilinear form $a$, i.e., $\scalprod*{H}{Au}{v} = a(u,v)$ for all $u,v\in V$.
-We also assume for the sake of presentation that the discrete solution $u_h$ is sufficiently regular that $Au_h(t)\in H$. \begin{theorem} For given $f\in\m{L2T}{H}$ and $u_0\in H$, the solution $u_h$ of \eqref{eq:evolution:dg} satisfies
+Let $A:V\to V^*$ again denote the operator corresponding to the bilinear form $a$, i.e., $\dual{V}{Au}{v} = a(u,v)$ for all $u,v\in V$.
+We also assume for the sake of presentation that $f\in L^2(0,T; H)$ and that the discrete solution $u_h$ is sufficiently regular that $Au_h(t)\in H$. \begin{theorem} For given $f\in\m{L2T}{H}$ and $u_0\in H$, the solution $u_h$ of \eqref{eq:evolution:dg} satisfies

 \end{theorem} \begin{proof} We estimate in turn each term on the left-hand side by inserting suitable test functions $y_h$ in \eqref{eq:evolution:dg}.